matsuoka-601/Splash/README.md

 (TODO : write)

 To mitigate these problems, more sophisticated filters than Bilateral Filter have been proposed.
-The one I'm using for this project is [Narrow-Range Filter (i3D 2018)](https://ttnghia.github.io/pdf/NarrowRangeFilter.pdf) by Troung et al.
+The one I'm using for this project is [Narrow-Range Filter (i3D 2018)](https://ttnghia.github.io/pdf/NarrowRangeFilter.pdf) by Troung and Yuksel.
 ## Shadows Using Raymarching
 ## Single Simulation Substep